Dan0xy/xbrl-file-parser/README.md

 1. Upload HTML files containing XBRL data using a REST API.
 2. Parse ix:nonNumeric and ix:nonFraction elements from the XBRL file.
+3. Perform financial calculations including Total Assets, Total Liabilities, Cash in Bank, Net Assets, and Debt Ratio.
-3. Log all operations using SLF4J.
+4. Log all operations using SLF4J.

 # Getting Started